What’s Happening to My ears?

 Hypoallergenic Earrings – the answer to the metal allergy

 Nickel is one of the metals most widely used in alloys for jewelry making.
-It is prized for its sturdiness and cost-effectiveness.
+Prized for its sturdiness and cost-effectiveness, jewelry makers use it often.
 However, it is also the ingredient in jewelry that most commonly leads to allergy symptoms.
 Particularly when its pressed against skin, as is the case with earrings.

 Metals used often in hypoallergenic jewelry include gold, platinum, copper, titanium, and stainless steel.
 Precious metals carry the advantages of high value, beauty, and hypoallergenic qualities, but they also command a hefty price tag.

-When discussing hypoallergenic jewelry made of precious metals, it should be emphasized that these are made of the solid metal.
-Be careful with gold or platinum plated items, which can have a substantial amount of nickel as the base metal.
+Let us emphasize, when discussing hypoallergenic jewelry made of precious metals that these are made of the pure metal.
+Be careful with less than pure gold or platinum items, which can have a substantial amount of available nickel as the base metal.

 What about Stainless Steel?

-Much of the affordably-priced hypoallergenic earrings are made of stainless steel.
+Much of the affordably-priced hypoallergenic earrings begin with a base of stainless steel.
 It could be assumed that because these earrings are said to be hypoallergenic, that they are free of nickel.
 There is some justice in this assumption, but the fact is that most stainless steel jewelry contains at least small amounts of nickel, around 8 to 12%.

 So the answer to the above questions is … yes!
 Contrary to popular belief, hypoallergenic stainless steel jewelry does contain some nickel.
 But no, it might not matter in the sense that it will not cause an allergic reaction, because your skin doesn’t feel it.